Guy-Meiri/FruitBasket/README.md

 ### To run the game
 Use the FruitBasketGame.jar file located in out/artifacts/FruitBasketGame and run the following command: java -jar FruitBasketGame.jar
+Another options is to build the project yourself using the source files from this repo.

 ## Main classes and their roles: